CSC109/MarkdownWebsite/index.md

 Since Markdown is converted to HTML at the end of the day, HTML can be used at any point in a markdown file, and GitHub will render it properly.
 CSS and JavaScript can be used as well.
 HTML is needed for greater customization, as Markdown is intentionally simple and limited.

 Click [here](./html.md) to see a few commonly desired features that can only be achieved with HTML.
+[Here](./page-background-color.md) shows you how to change the background color of the entire page.